Rising Stars

 About the Rising Stars programme

-The Rising Stars programme is a tailor-made opportunity for early-career professionals to explore the water industry, develop leadership and communication skills, organise and participate in site visits, build confidence, and connect with industry leaders.
+The Rising Stars programme is a tailor-made opportunity for early-career professionals to explore the water sector, develop leadership and communication skills, organise and participate in site visits, build confidence, and connect with industry leaders.
+Running throughout the calendar year from January to December, the programme offers a structured journey of growth and insight.
+Applications typically open in October and close in November each year.

 There are 8 places available on the programme, with one place allocated to each IWater Area: Eastern, Midlands, Northern, Northern Ireland, Scotland, South East, South West, and Wales.